rolfbecker/MIE_2.02_WS2020_II_Exam/doc/ex3.md

 - The 13 counties of interest should be clearly visible and easy to differentiate.
 - Display the names of the counties in an organized manner.
 - Correct color representation of the SMI.
--**TENTATIVE** The location of the active precipitation weather stations should be easy to recognize.
+- **TENTATIVE** The location of the active precipitation weather stations should be easy to recognize.
--**TENTATIVE** Use the stations ID for the labels.
+- **TENTATIVE** Use the stations ID for the labels.
--**TENTATIVE** Make sure that you can differentiate between stations displaying precipitation-only, temperature-only, and both observations.
+- **TENTATIVE** Make sure that you can differentiate between stations displaying precipitation-only, temperature-only, and both observations.
 - The maps should include scale and nord arrow.
 - Take care of the label style, the map should not be cluttered, use correct symbology...
-- Make sure to incluse important metadata in your maps such as sensing date, resolution and sources.
+- Make sure to include important metadata in your maps such as sensing date, resolution and sources.
 - You can display these maps in an 2x2 array manner.